Advanced-Programming-RubikCube/backend/README.md

 # backend
-This is the repository for the backend of my advanced programming project!
+This is the repository for the python backend of my advanced programming project!